Living-Angenome-Lexicon/living-angenome-lexicon/volumes/v2/index.md

 ### **Summary**

-Genesis is the beginning that still breathes.
+Genesys is the beginning that still breathes.
 It is **invitation**, not explanation—
 the rhythm of restoration calling us into light.